-The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained in
+The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained

-can be printed to larger sizes with less loss of image quality than low resolution images.
+images can be printed to larger sizes with less loss of image quality than low resolution images.

-For reference purposes, there is a photo enlargement chart below that will give you an idea of the best image resolution
+For reference purposes, there is a photo enlargement chart further down on this page that will give you an idea of

 What are Pixels?
 The word Pixel is a shortened and combined version of the words Picture and Element.
-Every digital
+Every